A Quantum Multiparty Packing Lemma and the Relay Channel: Introduction

 Our paper is structured as follows.
-In \cref{sec:prelim}, we establish our notation and discuss some preliminaries.
-In \cref{sec:packinglemma}, we describe the setting and state the quantum multiparty packing lemma.
-The statement will very much resemble a one-shot, multiparty generalization of \cref{lem:cPacking} but, to reiterate, while the multiparty generalization is trivial in the classical case, it requires the power of a full joint typicality lemma in the quantum case.
-In \cref{sec:quantumrelay} we describe the setting of the classical-quantum (c-q) relay channel and systematically describe the achievability bounds corresponding to known coding schemes in the classical setting: multihop, coherent multihop, decode-forward, and partial decode-forward~\cite{cover1979capacity}.
-It is worthwhile to note that while the first three bounds only require the packing bound with two senders, the last bound is proved by applying multiparty packing for an arbitrary number of senders.
+In~\cref{sec:prelim}, we establish notation and discuss some preliminaries.
+In~\cref{sec:packinglemma}, we describe the setting and state the quantum multiparty packing lemma.
+The statement very much resembles a one-shot, multiparty generalization of~\cref{lem:cPacking}, but, to reiterate, while the multiparty generalization is trivial in the classical case, it requires the power of a full joint typicality lemma in the quantum case.
+In~\cref{sec:quantumrelay} we describe the classical-quantum (c-q) relay channel and systematically describe coding schemes that generalize known schemes for the classical relay channel: multihop, coherent multihop, decode-forward, and partial decode-forward~\cite{cover1979capacity}.
 In addition to the one-shot bounds, we show that the asymptotic bounds are obtained by taking the limit of large blocklength, thereby obtaining quantum generalizations of known capacity lower bounds for the classical case.
-In \cref{sec:proofpackinglemma} we prove the quantum multiparty packing lemma via Sen's quantum joint typicality lemma~\cite{senInPrep}.
+In~\cref{sec:proofpackinglemma} we prove the quantum multiparty packing lemma via Sen's quantum joint typicality lemma~\cite{senInPrep}.
 For convenience, we restate a special case of the Sen's joint typicality lemma and suppress some of the details.
-In \cref{sec:conclusions} we give a conclusion, including an evaluation of the method proposed in this paper as well as possible directions for future work.
+In~\cref{sec:conclusions} we give a conclusion.